w3f/polkadot-wiki/docs/maintain-guides-how-to-systemd.md

 systemctl start polkadot-validator.service
 ```

-You can check it's working with:
+You can check that it's working with:

 ```bash
 systemctl status polkadot-validator.service